 When to use a RFP versus a RFQ

-This is a good question and one we hear often.
-We will try our best to provide a simple answer to help you make an informed decision when performing your purchasing duties.
+This is a good question, and one we hear often.
+We’ll try our best to provide a simple answer to help you make an informed decision when performing your purchasing duties.
 This scenario surfaces when you are faced with generating a purchasing document to send to your suppliers.

-A RFQ is usually used when the Owner knows exactly the type and quantity of goods it wants to buy while RFP’s ask bidders to provide a solution to a problem that could be solved in different ways.
+An RFQ (Request for Quote) is typically used when the Owner knows the exact type and quantity of goods required.
+In contrast, an RFP (Request for Proposal) asks bidders to propose a solution to a requirement that may be addressed in multiple ways.

 Sample Letter of Intent (LOI) or Letter of Understanding (LOU)

-Letter of Intent-LOI or Letter of Understanding-LOU:
+Letter of Intent-LOI or Letter of Understanding-LOU Sample Template.

 For larger contracts or big dollar supply agreements, some corporations prefer to start a relationship by issuing a letter of intent (LOI) to the successful bidder of a tender.
 In essence, it is an acknowledgement by both parties of their intent to carry out the offer at hand.
 As a buyer, you are informing the Vendor or Supplier of your intention to proceed with the commercial arrangement proposed in the bid and this is the start of the formal documentation process.